Fun Fabric and Paper Printing Projects for Back to School 2019

 Here are some great back to school printing ideas to get you started:

 Taking notes will be a lot more fun for kids when they’ve got personalised printed notebooks!
 All you’ll need are a few plain paper or cardboard covered notebooks and paints to start.
-You can use Permaset eco-friendly fabric paint for screen printing for this, and create your designs by using a stencil or stamp, or even painting your designs by hand using a brush!
+You can use Permaset eco-friendly fabric paint or screen printing ink for paper, and create your designs by using a stencil or stamp, or even painting your designs by hand using a brush!
 You can find all kinds of stencil designs online, print them and cut them out to use for printing.
 You could also print out cute designs and trace these onto the notebooks before hand-painting them.

 Want a more abstract design?
 Try painting on streaks, stipes and splatters of different paint colours for a more abstract effect.
 And for a personalised finishing touch, paint your child’s name on the cover so everyone will know to who this cool notebook belongs to!